rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 conservativeness which would override consequentialism in some cases or prohibit certain courses of action.

-These deontological properties could result in [incoherent decisions][incoherent], but there's a problem we run into even before that: how the hell do we instill deontological properties?
+The next relevant question is how the hell do we instill deontological properties?
 We're back to the hard problem of AI cognition.
 For any outcome based environment which rewards deontological properties, there exists an agent which simply models that reward for deontological properties as a desirable consequence in its utility function and achieves full marks.
 For instance, rewarding honesty could be modeled as 'be honest' or as 'appear honest to the overseer'.
-Note that in some sense this 'consequence model' is the 'correct' model: by definition, outcome based environments reward consequences.
+Note that in some sense this 'consequence model' is the 'correct'
+model: by definition, outcome based environments reward consequences.
 So maybe if you set up your deontological property and train to convergence you get a superintelligent, consequentialist agent which also has the desired deontological property.
 But maybe not.

 A further concern is that it might be easier to instill deontological properties in less intelligent agents.
 This could result from full blown